 So if you invest in a passive index fund over the ASX200, you will get the average return, 5% in this example, less whatever fees the fund manager charges.

-Now compare this to the Active manager.
-Their entire rationale is to beat the market.
+Compare this to the Active manager.
+Their goal is to beat the market.
 If the average is 5%, their entire rationale for existence is that by doing all sorts of research and analysis, they can identify insights others have missed, and so deliver superior performance compared to the rest of the market.

 Now the astute Financial Autonomy audience will immediately identify that given the mathematical foundation of an average is that half of all results will be below, and half will be above, then clearly, not all active fund managers can be successful.
-Now it is fair to say that not all participants in investment markets are fund managers, there are of course mum and dad investors too, but by far the bulk of trade is conducted by the funds.
+Not all participants in investment markets are fund managers.
+There are of course mum and dad investors too, but by far the bulk of trade is conducted by the funds.

 And so we arrive at the number one challenge when working with active fund managers – what if you choose one that under-performs?